-1. Avoid having moist skin.
-Keep your skin as dry as possible.
-“If you tend to have sweaty feet, you’re going to be more prone to blisters,” says Georgeanne Botek, DPM, Head of the Section of Podiatry and Medical Director of Cleveland Clinic’s Diabetic Foot Clinic.
+1. Keep your skin dry.
+“If you tend to have sweaty feet, you’re going to be more prone to blisters,” says Dr. Botek.

 2. Wear socks with your shoes.
-That alone can help prevent blisters.
+This alone can help prevent blisters.
 Preferably, wear socks that will wick moisture away from your skin, especially for athletic activities where you’re likely to sweat.

 3. Use drying agents like aluminum chloride or talcum powder that you can apply to your feet before athletic activities.
 Or apply a drying agent in the morning that can help prevent overly sweaty feet, Dr. Botek advises.

 4. Break your shoes in ahead of time before you use them for athletic events that require running, accelerating, quick stopping, jumping or other athletic moves.
 The same applies for new dress shoes, high-heeled shoes or boots.
 Make sure you break them in slowly before wearing them for long periods of time.
 If your shoes are rubbing, place petroleum jelly or an adhesive bandage on the spot where the rubbing occurs.

 5. Wear gloves if you are raking, shoveling, moving heavy objects or lifting weights.
 “Wash your hands frequently and use a towel to be sure that your hands are dry, which will help you prevent blisters,” says Dr. Botek.
 “Even playing video games or other repetitive motions for extended periods of time can give you blisters, too, so just be aware of the onset of redness, drainage or sweating and pain.”